slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to SpringVerify India APIs.
+Welcome to SpringVerify India API Documentation.
 The endpoints exposed in this documentation are to collect user information to verify.
-Example: National ID, past employments or past education etc.
+Example: National ID, past employments or past education etc. The first step is to login to get a JWT token.
+The token is then used to submit add a candidate (initiate) and then submit documents(ID, education and experience).

 The SpringVerify India API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form request JSON bodies, returns JSON responses, and uses standard HTTP response codes, authentication, and verbs.